How to Create a Whiteboard Video Step by Step

-To understand whiteboard animation video, we must go back to the beginnings.
+To understand the whiteboard animation video, we must go back to the beginning.
 Think about how professors illustrate different topics and equations using a whiteboard.
-They will write down the important words or formulas, and then expand on that information through their lecture.
+They will write down the important words or formulas and then expand on that information through their lecture.

 Whiteboard animation is taking those words, phrases and images to another level.
 Whiteboard animation is a series of events or videos that are created using 2D animation software.
 These videos can be showcased in any type of setting.
 You can upload them onto a social media site, show them as part of a presentation, or add them to a crowdfunding or product funding page.

 When someone watches a whiteboard animation video, they see the series of images and graphics in sequential order, and there is usually a narration accompanying those images.
 These videos can be short, anywhere from 30 to 90 seconds.
 The idea is to deliver information in a clear, coherent and concise way.